 Alton Brown is an American television personality and celebrity chef best known for his appearances on the Food Network.
-If you're a fan of food, you've probably heard of Alton Brown.
-He's hosted various shows, including the hit show Good Eats.
-Alton Brown is truly an inspiration.
+If you're a fan of food, you've probably heard of him.
+He's hosted various shows, including the hit shows Good Eats and Cutthroat Kitchen.
+Alton is truly an inspiration.
 The New York Times refers to him as an "intermittently charming food guru."

 Passion for Cooking

 Alton moved to Montpelier, Vermont, for professional training at the New England Culinary Institute in 1992.
 His driving force was the goal of one day having his own cooking show.
 In 1998, Alton combined his humor with food science and history into his cooking show Good Eats.
 At first, the show just aired locally.
 In 1999 — the same year his daughter was born — the Food Network picked up his show.